Are you looking for a reptile for the first time?

-The basking spot can be achieved using heating pads and low-light heating bulbs such as this Zilla Incandescent Heat Bulb or using a ceramic heater Simple Deluxe 150W 2-Pack Ceramic Heat Emitter Reptile Heat Lamp.
+The basking spot can be achieved using heating pads and low-light heating bulbs such as this Zilla Incandescent Heat Bulb or using a Ceramic Heat Emitter.
 Ceramic heaters last longer than bulbs, put out more heat, and don’t light up your cage.
 They are more expensive, but worth it in the long run.

 When heating your tank, don’t use heating rocks, or put heating pads directly into the tank because they can get too hot for your gecko.
 They have soft, sensitive skin that can burn easily on these heating devices.

 You’ll need a thermometer to measure the tank temps.
 Leopard geckos need a basking spot that stays between 80 to 90 degrees Fahrenheit, and a cooler side that stays between 70 to 75 degrees.

 While they come from dryer regions and are at home in mild desert-like habitats, Leos still need a humid area.
 Preferably, this area will be situated on the cooler side of the tank.

 Leopard geckos rely on this humid section to help cool off when they get too warm and to keep their skin moisturized.
 The humid area also helps during the shedding process.
 Unshed skin that doesn’t come off can cause skin lesions.

 The best way to accomplish this is to provide a reptile hide and put peat moss, coconut coir, or some similar substrate under it, and mist it occasionally.
 You’ll have to replace the moist substrate regularly as it can start to mold though.